-Bob Dylan's Nobel Prize Win Could Be Bad For Bookstores
+Is Bob Dylan's Nobel Win Bad For Bookstores?

 The 2016 Nobel Prize in Literature went to an unlikely candidate, one whose name is more closely associated with guitars and harmonicas than with typewriters and publishing contracts.
 The unexpected nod from the Swedish Academy has some people wondering, Is Bob Dylan's Nobel win bad for bookstores?